amitxv/PC-Tuning/docs/post-install.md

 ### XHCI Controller

 [Mouse Tester](https://github.com/amitxv/MouseTester) can be used to compare polling variation with the XHCI controller assigned to different CPUs.
-Ideally, this should be benchmarked under load as idle benchmarks may be misleading
+Ideally, this should be benchmarked under load as idle benchmarks may be misleading.

 ### GPU and DirectX Graphics Kernel

-[AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) can be used to benchmark the most performant CPUs that the GPU-related modules are assigned to
+[AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) can be used to benchmark the most performant CPUs that the GPU-related modules are assigned to.

 ### Network Interface Card